Frozen shoulder treatment

 Pain Relief – anti-inflammatory drugs such as ibuprofen, naproxen, co-codamol, paracetamol and similar medications.

-Physiotherapy – mobilising shoulder exercises, as described by your physiotherapist, done four times daily for 20-30 minutes at the time to prevent freezing up completely and slowly increase mobility.
+Physiotherapy – mobilising shoulder exercises, or Codman’s exercises (with or without holding a weight of up to 2.5kg in the affected hand) as described by your physiotherapist, done four times daily for 20-30 minutes at the time to prevent freezing up completely and slowly increase mobility.

 There are many reports of success with the Niel-Asher technique performed by a qualified practitioner, but we are not aware of independent clinical trials comparing this method to regular physiotherapy.